Skip to main content

 Course overview

-Build advanced knowledge around substance use and how addiction can be managed in our Graduate Certificate in Alcohol and Drug Studies.
+Build advanced knowledge around substance use and how addiction can be managed in this Graduate Certificate in Alcohol and Drug Studies.

 In this part-time, entirely online degree, you’ll explore evidence-based answers to these and many more questions.
 Learn how drugs affect the body and behaviour - including how drugs activate brain reward pathways and the neurobiology that leads to tolerance, dependence and addiction.
 Examine factors that can predispose a person towards addiction, including biological, psychological and social circumstances.